SRay-2020/MP3--Novel_Writing_APP/README.md

 MongoDB - For storing and accessing Database

-Flask - For wraping functions and tools (Jinja and Werkzeug)
+Flask - For wrapping functions and tools (Jinja and Werkzeug)

 HTML – For creating pages